scanoss/minr/README.md

 # minr

 Minr is a multi-purpose command line tool used for data mining.
 Minr downloads, indexes and imports source code metadata into the knowledge base.
+Minr can be also used locally for detecting licences,copyright,code quality and cryptographic algorithms usage.

 # Usage (downloading)